Ciatrick Fason

-Ciatrick Antione Fason (born October 29, 1982) is an American former college and professional football player who was a running back in the National Football League (NFL) for two seasons during the early 2000s.
-Fason played college football for the University of Florida, and thereafter, he played professionally for the Minnesota Vikings of the NFL.
+Ciatrick Antione Fason (born October 29, 1982) is an American former professional football player who was a running back for two seasons with the Minnesota Vikings of the National Football League (NFL) during the early 2000s.
+Fason played college football for the Florida Gators.

-Early years
+Early life

 Fason was born in Atlanta, Georgia.
 He attended Duncan U. Fletcher High School in Neptune Beach, Florida, and he was a star running back and four-time most valuable player for the Fletcher Senators high school football team.
 He rushed for over 7,400 career yards—twice for over 2,000 yards in a season—and finished his high school career as Florida's fifth all-time leading rusher and tops in Northeast Florida history.
 Parade magazine and PrepStar recognized Fason as a high school All-American in 2001.
 Rated as a five-star recruit by Rivals.com, Fason was listed as the top running back prospect in the nation in 2002.

 College career

 Fason received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Ron Zook's Florida Gators football team from 2002 to 2004.
 As a sophomore in 2003, he had a 75-yard touchdown run against the Arkansas Razorbacks and rushed for 190 yards against the South Carolina Gamecocks.
 During his junior season in 2004, Fason was named a team captain, and rushed for 1,267 yards on 222 carries and caught thirty-five passes for 266 yards—a total of 1,533 offensive yards (fourth best in Gators history).
 After the season, he was recognized as an Associated Press first-team All-Southeastern Conference (SEC) selection and a CNN-Sports Illustrated honorable mention All-American, and was the recipient of the Gators' most valuable player award and their Fergie Ferguson Award—recognizing the team member who "displayed outstanding leadership, character and courage."
-After his junior year, he decided to forgo his final season of NCAA eligibility and declared for the NFL Draft.
+After his junior year, he decided to forgo his final season of NCAA eligibility and declared for the NFL draft.